 What is the Labor Extension Program?

-The Labor Extension Program is a state wide effort, based in the UMass campuses at Amherst, Boston, Dartmouth, and Lowell, to provide non-credit training and education to workers, their unions, and other workers' organizations.
+Since 1995, the University of Massachusetts statewide Labor Extension Program has provided hands-on training and technical assistance to workers, union members and community organizations.
+This program is based in the UMass campuses at Amherst, Boston, Dartmouth, and Lowell.
+The program's goal is to provide non-credit training and education to workers, their unions, and other workers' organizations.
 Our focus is on strengthening these organizations and increasing activism.
-Labor Extension programs are designed to help union and community activists, officers, and staff build the skills necessary to effectively advocate for the needs and concerns of the workforce and to organize the unorganized.
+We help build the skills necessary to effectively advocate for the needs and concerns of the workforce and to organize the unorganized.

-Scott Malloy, of the URI labor program, and Camilo Viverios lead a workshop on Public Speaking/Speaking to Organize
+labor program, and Camilo Viverios leading a workshop on Public

 How does the Labor Extension Program Work?